I have photos, recipes, and the nutrition data for all the meals I ate for 7 days to lose 7 lbs on the Bright Line Eating program

 I also liked that the videos were hosted on YouTube, because I was able to watch them at 1.5 speed (it’s how I watch ALL YouTube videos! haha!)

-Was the Bright Line Eating 14 Day challenge worth $29?
+Bright Line Eating Reviews: Was it worth the $29?

 For me it was, even though I own the book in hardback AND Audible.
 I really liked getting the emails for daily reminders and the deadline of 14 days, to give it a real chance.
 Plus, did I mention, I loved the downloads!